ucla-data-science-center/docs/docs/policies/code-of-conduct.md

 ---
 title: Code of Conduct
-description: A code of conduct for the UCLA Library Data Science Center
+layout: default
 parent: Policies
-layout: default
 nav_order: 1
-authors:
-- Jamie Jamison
-- Leigh Phan
-- Tim Dennis
 ---

+The Code of Conduct outlines the expectations for anyone using UCLA Library Data Science Center services.
+It supports a respectful, safe, and productive environment for all researchers, students, and staff.

 ## Code of Conduct